weechm/stan-beginners/case_study/Case-Study-Version-2-.md

 ```

 First, you can see that a block is denoted with { } brackets and that
-after everyline of code there is a ; semi-colon.
-These are necessary for
+after every line of code there is a ; semi-colon.
+These are necessary
-the code to run.
+for the code to run.

 As we said before, the data block is where you declare your data.
 Your
 actual data will be in your r file but this tells stan what to look for.
 For every element, you have to declare what type of data it is.
-You will
-see this in other parts of Stan as well like in the parameters block.

-There are two types of data you can declare `int` or `real`.
+There are two basic types of data you can declare `int` or `real`.

 **int** = count data

 **real** = continuious data

+Data can also be declared using arrays, vectors, and matrices which can
+be more efficient.
+Often times there will be more than one way to
+declare data.
+For example in the code chunk above y is declared as a
+vector with N elements; however, y could also be declared as an array
+with N observations `int y[N]`

+This flexiability is great for model building but it also means that you
+will have to think carefully about what you are doing and compare if
+there are other options that might be more efficient.

 Another thing you will notice is `N`.
 Stan requires you to declare how
 my observaions you have as a variable N.

 Next you need to declare any variables in your model and their type.
-Because each variable catergory has an individual variable for each
-observation, every variable is declared as a vector of that variable
-with N number of observations in that vector.
+In
+the example above there is one dependent variable `y` declared in the
+data. `y` is declared as an array with `N` observations.

+Stan also provides the option to include lower and upper bounds on any
-`<lower=1>` is just a saftey measure that we can use to make sure that
+data you declare. `<lower=1>` is just a saftey measure that we can use
-the data we insert is in the right form.
-For example, if you were to
+to make sure that the data we insert is in the right form.
+For example,
-specify `<lower=1>` Stan would stop and give a warning message if you
+if you were to specify `int<lower=1> k` Stan would stop and give a
-try to pass it any data with N less than 1, but this is not nessecary
+warning message if you try to pass it any data with k less than 1.
-and is just a saftey check if you need it.
+Again, these bounds are not required but can be a good percaution to
+stop you from running a model with incorrect data.

 ### Parameter Block